mdaizovi/naziscore/README.md

 # Endpoints
 - GET /{name} returns a rendered HTML page with that person's score or a 404 if there is no data (yet).
+It triggers a calculation.
-- GET /{name}.json returns the score as a JSON.
+- GET /{name}/score.json returns the score as a JSON.
+If there is no data, it triggers a calculation.

 # Criteria
 The application gives a score based on the Twitter profile of the user.
 Points are given according to the criteria listed below:

-- #MAGA hashtag in the profile
+- #MAGA, #WhiteGenocide and similar hashtags in the profile
-- #MAGA hashtag in recent tweets
+- #MAGA, #WhiteGenocide and similar hashtags in recent tweets
 - Less than 10 followers
 - Profile less than two months old
 - Has a frog emoji in the name
 - Has a gab.ai URL
 - Used terms like "libtard" in recent tweets
-- The #WhiteGenocide hashtag in the profile
-- The #WhiteGenocide hashtag in recent tweets